EmmanuelVegher/nft-minting-frontend/README.md

 npm install

+3) Build the application for production:

+npm run build

-3) Run the development server:
+4) Start the production server:

-npm run dev
+npm run start

 The app will be available at http://localhost:3000.